-We know that many of you are reading this in disbelief, since you have been wearing a very expensive brace for a long time and feel that you need it to survive.
+Support braces do just that: they provide support for muscles and nothing else.
+We know that many of you are reading this in disbelief, since you have been wearing a very expensive brace for a long time and feel that you need it in order to survive.

 If you are enjoying the benefits of a back brace for stenosis, and are not sure why, please re-read the section above.
 It explains everything and you will likely fit into one of the 2 possible categories described therein.

 In our experience, we find back braces to be little more than pricey toys that make doctors lots of money, waste a patient's time and create false hope that a cure is possible.
 Chalk this opinion up to decades of experience working with tens of thousands of patients at this point, as well as disappointing personal treatment experiences of our own.